 Requirement for conducted disturbances at AC mains power ports

-AC mains power ports of the EUT shall comply with the Class B limits, measurement conditions and methodology defined in EN 55022 for mains terminals.
+The AC mains power ports of the EUT shall comply with the Class B limits, using the measurement conditions and the methodology defined in EN 55022 for mains terminals.

 Requirement for conducted disturbances at telecommunication/network ports

-Telecommunication/network ports of the EUT shall comply with the Class B limits, measurement conditions and methodology defined in EN 55022 for these ports.
+The Telecommunications/network ports of the EUT shall comply with the Class B limits, using the measurement conditions and the methodology defined in EN 55022 for these ports.

-Requirements for conducted disturbances and communications signals at PLT ports
+Requirements for conducted disturbances and communications signals at PLC ports

 General requirements

-The PLT port of the EUT shall comply with the following requirements:
+The PLC port of the EUT shall comply with the following requirements:

-For any operating condition the unsymmetrical disturbances from the PLT port shall not exceed the disturbance limits given in Table 1 between 150 kHz and 1,6065 MHz using the methods and procedures given in 9.1.
+In any operating condition the unsymmetrical disturbances from the PLC port shall not exceed the disturbance limits given in Table 1 between 150 kHz and 1,6065 MHz using the methods and procedures given in 9.1.

-When user data is being transmitted by the PLT port the disturbances from the PLT port may exceed the disturbance limits of Table 1 at frequencies between 1,6065 MHz and 30 MHz provided that within:
+When user data is being transmitted by the PLC port the disturbances from the PLC port may exceed the disturbance limits of Table 1 at frequencies between 1,6065 MHz and 30 MHz provided that within:

 all the excluded frequency ranges given in Table A.1 — the level of the transmitted signals shall comply with the disturbance limits given in Table 1 using the methods and procedures given in 9.1.